kalpit00/terraform-ansible-aws-project/README.md

 I have installed `apache2` in a virtual `Ubuntu Server` using aws.
 A simple bash script echos the text to the index/html page, which gets shown as content on the webpage

 Finally, try different Terraform commands to learn more about how Terraform can help in Automating Infrastructure Provisioning

+EDIT :

+Later on, Added Ansible for Configuration Management and Dynamic Inventory Loading

+I provisioned extra EC2 Instances using Ansible (on top of the one provisioned earlier by Terraform, same Linux AMI)

+The Power of Ansible is that using a Master Node where Ansible playbooks were ran, simultaneosly all the Ubuntu servers responded to the configuration

+Installed Apache using Yum package manager on all servers and hosted a HTTP Webpage on all of them